ashish-gehani/OCCAM/README.md

 type=none|aggressive|nonrec-aggressive
 ```

-The value `none` will prevent any inter or intra-module
-specialization.
-The value `aggressive` specializes a call if any
-parameter is a constant.
-The value `nonrec-aggressive` specializes a
-call if the function is non-recursive and any parameter is a constant.
+The value `none` will prevent any inter or intra-module specialization.
+The value `aggressive` specializes a call if any parameter is a constant.
+The value `nonrec-aggressive` specializes a call if the function is non-recursive and any parameter is a constant.

-To function correctly `slash` calls LLVM tools such as `opt` and
-`clang++`.
-These should be available in your `PATH`, and be the
-currently supported version (5.0).
-Like `wllvm`, `slash`, will pay
-attention to the environment variables `LLVM_OPT_NAME` and
-`LLVM_CXX_NAME` if your version of these tools are adorned with
+To function correctly `slash` calls LLVM tools such as `opt` and `clang++`.
+These should be available in your `PATH`, and be the currently supported version (5.0).
+Like `wllvm`, `slash`, will pay attention to the environment variables `LLVM_OPT_NAME` and `LLVM_CXX_NAME` if your version of these tools is adorned with suffixes.
-suffixes.

 The Manifest(o)
 ===============

 The manifest for `slash` should be valid JSON.
-The following keys
+The following keys have meaning:
-have meaning:

 + `main` : a path to the bitcode module containing the `main` entry point.